corda/corda/docs/source/upgrading-cordapps.rst

 Writing new states and contracts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* If a property is removed from a state, any references of it must be removed from the contract code.
+* If a property is removed from a state, any references to it must be removed from the contract code.
 Otherwise, you will not be able to compile your contract code.
 It is generally not advisable to remove properties from states.
 Mark them as deprecated instead
 * When adding properties to a state, consider how the new properties will affect transaction validation involving this